-Where once his creative gaze was fixed on picking out the perfect killer pass high up the pitch, these days Schalke’s Max Meyer is digging deeper for an upwardly mobile Miners side that sit second in the Bundesliga standings.
+Where once his creative gaze was fixed on picking out the perfect killer pass high up the pitch, these days Schalke’s Max Meyer is digging deeper for an upwardly mobile Miners side that sit third in the Bundesliga standings.

 Now playing in a much deeper lying midfield role and carrying out a far different set of instructions to what he was previously used to, the 22-year-old Meyer is one of those to feel the tactical hand of wise overseer Tedesco.

 Excelling in his new-found defensive duties, Meyer’s positional journey follows a similar path to one taken by recently retired Italy supremo, Andrea Pirlo.
 During his early years at Brescia, the former AC Milan, Juventus and New York City great was asked by coach Carlo Mazzone to revert to a spot just in front of the back four.
 It was the move that built a footballing legend and an example that Meyer can look to as he continues with his admirable progress in Germany's top division.

 "I hadn’t played in [my current] position previously as I always had more of an offensive role," the 2017 UEFA European Under-21 Championship winner with Germany said.
 "I’m playing more defensively now and have to win more tackles as a result, but that’s exactly what I’ve been working on [and] it’s been working out quite well."

 Putting in an impressive 8.3 miles during the recent victory in Stuttgart, Meyer outran every player on the pitch at the Mercedes-Benz Arena.
 With just eight misplaced passes out of 41 made and 60 touches, it was the Oberhausen native’s 11 winning tackles that will have impressed his coach all the more.